+What is bonding, really?
+You might be asking yourself as a new parent.
 Bonding is the attachment and feelings of love between a parent and their baby.
 It is more than a warm fuzzy feeling – it is a critical, deep emotional involvement with and trust in another person.
-It is a misconception that bonding is an event or occurs at a given moment such as birth.
+It is a misconception that bonding is an event or occurs at a given moment, such as birth.
 Bonding is in fact a journey, a process of getting to know, trust and rely on another person.

-Your baby’s relationship with you is her first experience of people and shapes the way she responds to relationships for the rest of her life.
-From you she will learn about trust, how to read other people’s emotions and that love and care is a positive part of life.
+Your baby’s relationship with you is their first experience of people and shapes the way they respond to relationships for the rest of their life.
+From you, your baby will learn about trust, how to read other people’s emotions and that love and care is a positive part of life.
 Bonding also creates expectations about people and what they are capable of.